 All release decisions will ultimately be this release team’s to make and communicate while gathering input from the community.

-This release cadence will consist of a long alpha and two short betaBetaA pre-release of software that is given out to a large group of users to trial under real conditions.
-Beta versions have gone through alpha testing in-house and are generally fairly close in look, feel and function to the final product; however, design changes often occur as part of the process. periods before the release candidaterelease candidateOne of the final stages in the version release cycle, this version signals the potential to be a final release to the public.
-Also see alpha (beta). phase.
 According to the schedule proposed below and the GutenbergGutenbergThe Gutenberg project is the new Editor Interface for WordPress.
 The editor improves the process and experience of creating new content, making writing rich content much simpler.
-It uses ‘blocks’ to add richness rather than shortcodes, custom HTML etc. https://wordpress.org/gutenberg/ release cadence, WordPress 6.1 would include up to Gutenberg 14.1 for a total of 11 Gutenberg releases, the same amount as WordPress 6.0 included.
+It uses ‘blocks’ to add richness rather than shortcodes, custom HTML etc. https://wordpress.org/gutenberg/ release cadence, WordPress 6.6 would include up to Gutenberg 18.5 for a total of 8 Gutenberg releases.

 Milestone